foxxxyproxy/rick-and-morty-universe/README.md

 I wanted to give the user an opportunity to see all possible values of locations/episodes/dimensions.<br>
-I think it's more comfortable for users, then input text :) <br>
+I think it's more comfortable for users then input text :) <br>
 <br>
 Due to there wasn't any opportunity (in API) to get all possible values of it at one time, I did a loop to get all data from all pages. <br>
-But I understand that for real projects it's not an efficient, way to make a filtration.<br>
+But I understand that for real projects it's not an efficient way to make a filtration.<br>

 ### Screenshots
 #### Desktop version